Struggling With Autophobia: Why Your Brain’s Fear of Being Alone Goes Deeper Than You Think

 • Autophobia (also called monophobia) is state-specific — the fear activates whenever the person is alone, regardless of who is absent, regardless of location.
 A crowded stranger’s coffee shop feels safe.
 An empty familiar bedroom feels dangerous

-Michael Davis’s research at Emory University on fear-potentiated startle responses demonstrated that context-dependent and cue-dependent fear conditioning are mediated by partially distinct amygdala circuits (Davis et al., 2010).
+Research on fear-potentiated startle responses demonstrated that context-dependent and cue-dependent fear conditioning are mediated by partially distinct amygdala circuits.
 Autophobia operates through the sustained-anxiety pathway, which explains why the fear is a pervasive dread that saturates the entire experience of anticipated or actual solitude rather than a sharp spike tied to a specific trigger.

 Dimension Autophobia Separation Anxiety Agoraphobia